DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - Find the access point SSID broadcast by the controller in the wireless settings of a PC, MAC, Android or IOS phone.
 Typically named `Elements ABCD` for an elements controller.
 - Connect to this SSID with your PC, MAC, whatever.
 - From the web-browser of your wireless client (PC, MAC, whatever), access the address [http://192.168.2.1/](http://192.168.2.1/).
 Note *http*, not *https*.
 You should get a simple web-page identifying your current firmware version and some other details.
 And two buttons, 'Browse...' and 'Upload File'.
-- Choose the first firmware in the list below having a version *after* the one currently running on your controller by hitting the 'Browse...' button
+- Choose the first firmware in the list below having a version *after* the one currently running on your controller by hitting the 'Browse...' button.
+Select exactly one firmware file.
+We will repeat the procedure from this step, one version at a time, until you are at the latest release.
 - Press and hold the controller button until the LEDs start flashing/running.
-Then release.
+Then release the button.
 - Hit the 'Upload File' button in the device web-page within 30 seconds of the lights starting to move.
 - There is no progress bar.
 If you are technically inclined, you know what to do.
 Otherwise, just wait.
 - Wait a couple of minutes.
 You should get a confirmation that the upload was successful. (*I* got a message about wrong file being uploaded when I tried exactly that.
 I offer no warranties that this works for all combinations of hardware and firmware.
 Make sure you upload the correct files.)